Covid cases in the South West highest among young people

 Speaking at a briefing on Wednesday afternoon, he said the latest figures showed just over 5,000 cases could possibly be linked to the Boardmasters festival held in Newquay - an increase from 4,700 on Monday.

-He said despite the increase, there was "no real basis" for large-scale events not to continue, "provided authorities are engaging effectively with the event organisers and these mitigations are being put in place".
+He said despite the rise, there was "no real basis" for large-scale events not to continue, "provided authorities are engaging effectively with the event organisers and mitigations are being put in place".

 PHE also warned that it expected to see a high influx of visitors to the South West during the bank holiday weekend.